GnesisMrtz/GnesisMrtz/README.md

 <h2 align="left">✨Welcome to my github✨</h2>

-<p> I recently got into coding after my good friend Tanya (<b>tanyaleepr</b> here in Github) persuaded me into join her.
-Right now, I'm obssessed with Web Development even though I am still learning about it (I am a newbie) Even with all the headache that learning CSS has brought me, I am loving all of this and I am excited to share my projects
+<p> I am a software engineer enjoying my journey of becoming a Full Stack Web Developer.
+Even with all the headache that learning CSS has brought me, I am loving all of this and I am excited to share my projects
 with all of you!</p>

 <hr>